davidpak/SmartNote/README.md

 ## Building

-First, run `./depends.sh` to check for and download dependencies, for both the client and server.
-This will also check that you have all the necessary tools installed (such as `npm`, `ant`, etc.) Unix-like systems (e.g. Mac, Linux) should be able to run this script directly.
-Windows users may need to run it using Git Bash.

 ### Client

 The client uses [Node.js](https://nodejs.org/en/) and React.
 Ensure you have installed these before continuing.
 You may test your installation by running `node --version` and `npm --version` in a terminal.